 Ghost Donkey also has an intimate vibe hard to find at a mega-resort which adds to its allure.
 With only 10 stools at the bar and seating for 10-15 more throughout the room, the entire space isn’t much larger than a typical hotel room.

-In addition to specialty cocktails, Ghost Donkey also serves a lineup of specialty nachos to include Truffle Nachos with white cheddar sauce, black truffles, and chives.
+In addition to specialty cocktails, Ghost Donkey also serves a lineup of specialty nachos including Truffle Nachos with white cheddar sauce, black truffles, and chives.

-Ghost Donkey opens daily at 4 pm and the door stays unlocked until midnight on weekdays and 2 am Friday and Saturday.
+Ghost Donkey opens daily at 4 pm and the door stays unlocked until midnight.
 The drinks, food, and service are great.
 Combine that with the experience that finding a hidden bar like Ghost Donkey provides – Amazing.

 Here is a link to Ghost Donkey’s full menu.